light5551/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/40_localization_system.md

 Apart from AprilTags on Autobots, there are other AprilTags that are on the ground, called Ground AprilTags.
 The precise location for each Ground AprilTag is known in advance.
 We build a pose graph of all the relative poses bewteen Watchtowers and Autobots, and what they see.
 By running optimization on the graph, we merge the local influx of data from all agents into a global position graph of all agents, using the Ground AprilTags as global fixed references.

-### BUILDING - Hardware {nonumber notoc}
+### BUILD - Hardware {nonumber notoc}

-There are two structural elements required to have a working system:
+There are three structural elements required to have a working system:

 * The Watchtowers
+* The Duckietown
-* The ground AprilTags
+* The ground AprilTags and the city

-The localization system is designed such that Watchtowers don't need to be at a specific height or position as long as they can view "sufficient" area of the Autolab.
-(TODO: specify what "sufficient" means) However, we still provide the specs of the Watchtowers so that you can produce your own Watchtowers.
-See hardware part in chapter [](#watchtower-hardware).
+The localization system is designed such that Watchtowers do not need to be at a specific height or position as long as they can view "sufficient" area of the Autolab - explained [here](#localization-watchtower-placement).
+However, we still provide the specs of the Watchtowers so that you can produce your own Watchtowers.
+See hardware part in [](#watchtower-hardware).

 Moreover, the ground AprilTags need to follow conventions specified in the chapter [](#localization-apriltags-specs).